Skip to content

 The Community Heat Development Unit

-This 18-month project will develop a business model that can operate in these ‘sweet spots’, as well as a Community Heat Delivery Unit to support the development of locally-owned networks.
+This 18-month project aimed to develop a business model that can operate in these ‘sweet spots’, as well as a Community Heat Delivery Unit to support the development of locally-owned networks.
 We want communities all over the country to be able to take control in the effort to decarbonise their heat needs.

 The CHDU project partners are: